Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Conclusion

 \section{Conclusion}

-In this work, we have presented the optical design and sensitivity modeling of the 2.5~m CHRONOS interferometer, a laboratory-scale triangular Sagnac speed-meter interferometer incorporating both power- and signal-recycling techniques.
-Using a combination of ABCD-matrix analysis and \textsc{Finesse3} simulations, we demonstrated that stable eigenmodes can be realized with optimized radii of curvature and focal placement, leading to mode-matching efficiencies exceeding $99.5\%$ across all major junctions.
+In this work, we have presented the optical design and sensitivity modeling of the CHRONOS interferometer, a laboratory-scale triangular Sagnac speed-meter interferometer incorporating both power- and signal-recycling techniques.
+Using a combination of ABCD-matrix analysis and \textsc{Finesse3} simulations~\cite{Brown2025Finesse}, we demonstrated that stable optical eigenmodes can be realized through optimized mirror radii of curvature and focal placement, leading to mode-matching efficiencies exceeding $99.5\%$ across all major optical interfaces.